harryw1/cuddly-tribble/data-science-ml/notes/analyses-and-conclusions.md

 - Sample size matters.
 The larger the sample size, the more confident we can be in our results.
 A sample size of 10% of the population is a good rule of thumb.
 - Random sampling is important.
 We want our sample to be representative of the population.
 - We can only test one hypothesis at a time.

+## Causaul Analysis

+Causal analysis is where we start to ask why things are happening.
+This is where we start to look at the mechanisms behind the relationships we've identified in our exploratory and inferential analyses.

+Causal analysis requires us to have experiments wher we only change one variable at a time, carefully controlling for other variables, and are repeatable with the same results.

+### Causal Analysis with Observational Data

+Sometimes we can't run experiments to repeat results.
+In this case, we can use observational data to try to infer causality.
+When we do this, we need to be very careful about the conclusions we draw.

+Causal inference with observational data requires:
+- Advanced techniques to identify causal relationships
+- Meeting very specific and strict assumptions
+- Appropriate statistical methods and tests

+## Predictive Analysis

+Sometimes we interact with predictive analysis without even realizing it.
+For example, when we use Google Maps to find the fastest route to work, we're using predictive analysis.
+Predictive analysis uses data and supervised machine learning to make predictions about the future based on past data and the likelihood of future events.

+Some supervised machine learning techniques used in predictive analysis include:
+- Regression models
+- Support vector machines
+- and Deep learning convolutional neural networks